fazliberkordek/Quantum-Machine-Learning-Anomaly-Detection-for-Network-Security/README.md

-# Quantum Anomaly Detection on Network Traffic with Quantum Machine Learning
+# Anomaly Detection on Network Traffic with Quantum Machine Learning

 ## Overview
 This project implements a quantum machine learning model for anomaly detection in network traffic using TensorFlow Quantum and Cirq.
 It demonstrates a Variational Quantum Classifier (VQC) for binary classification of network traffic as normal or anomalous.